|

 Cooper

-A truly "Special Needs" Border listed as a courtesy by CBTW - Despite his difficulties, "The Coopster's" foster family has declared that he is with them to stay.
+A truly "Special Needs" Border courtesy listed by CBTW - His foster family declared that he was with them to stay.
+And stay he did until his difficulties became to much for him, He now waits pain-free at the Rainbow Bridge.

 |